 - A gratuity of 18% is charged for every drink and is included in your drink package.
 So, no need to worry about figuring out what to tip.

 Over To You

-We have relied on our experiences and RCCL’s site to give you this article, but it’s not an official representation, so confirm prices and any other important detail from their site.
+We have relied on our experiences and RCCL’s site to give you this article but it’s not an official representation so do confirm latest prices and any other important detail from their site.